scottyhardy/docker-wine/README.md

 ## `ENTRYPOINT` script explained

 The `ENTRYPOINT` set for the docker-wine image is simply `/usr/bin/entrypoint`.
-This script is key to ensuring the user's `.Xauthority` file is copied from `/root/.Xauthority` to `/home/wine/.Xauthority` and ownership of the file is set to the `wine` user each time the container is instantiated.
+This script is key to ensuring the user's `.Xauthority` file is copied from `/root/.Xauthority` to `/home/wineuser/.Xauthority` and ownership of the file is set to `wineuser` each time the container is instantiated.

-Arguments specified after `./docker-wine` or after the `docker run ... docker-wine` command are also passed to this script to ensure it is executed as the `wine` user.
+Arguments specified after `./docker-wine` or after the `docker run ... docker-wine` command are also passed to this script to ensure it is executed as `wineuser`.

 For example: